 One of the biggest concerns for vegans is that they aren’t able to get enough B12 in the diet, as it’s not found in plant-based products.
 B12 is an essential vitamin to help with digestion, boost energy levels and improve heart health to name just a few.
-As it cannot be consumed through most of the foods they eat, vegans would be recommended to take supplements in tablet or liquid form to ensure the body isn’t lacking in this vital vitamin.
+As it cannot be consumed through most of the foods they eat, vegans are recommended to take supplements in tablet or liquid form to ensure the body isn’t lacking in this vital vitamin.
 But before taking any supplement, please talk to your healthcare provider before taking any new supplements.

 5. Omega 3 fatty acids